Explore by topic

 .xlsx

-Private rent prices rose 5.4% in England, 6.5% in Wales, and 6.0% in Scotland, in the 12 months to August 2023.
-These are the highest annual changes in rental prices since records began (January 2006 for England, January 2010 for Wales, and January 2012 for Scotland).
+Private rent prices rose 6.1% in England, 7.0% in Wales and 6.8% in Scotland in the year to January 2024.
+These are the highest or joint-highest annual changes in English and Scottish rental prices since records began (January 2006 for England, and January 2012 for Scotland).

-Among adults in Great Britain paying rent or a mortgage, 42% said they were finding it very or somewhat difficult to afford these payments.
+Around a third (35%) of adults in Great Britain who were paying rent, or a mortgage, said they were finding payments very or somewhat difficult to afford.

-This is according to those asked between 6 and 17 September 2023 as part of our latest Public opinions and social trends bulletin.
+This was according to those asked between 17 and 28 January 2024 as part of our latest Public opinions and social trends bulletin.

 You can use our Mortgage Calculator tool to see how mortgage repayment costs have changed around the country and enter your own inputs to personalise estimates for where you live.